-Currently, Cassia is a Marie Sklodowska-Curie Fellow (funded by the European Union) at the University of Edinburgh in Scotland.
-She is working on a book manuscript entitled “Birthing Abolition: Reproduction and the Gradual End of Slavery in Brazil.”
+Currently, I am a Marie Sklodowska-Curie Fellow (funded by the European Union) at the University of Edinburgh in Scotland.
+I am working on a book manuscript entitled “Birthing Abolition: Reproduction and the Gradual End of Slavery in Brazil.”

 To analyze the interplay between slave agency, elite views, and abolitionist actions, the project asks three questions: 1) How did both slave-owners and political elites view enslaved women’s reproduction?
 2) How did enslaved women experience reproduction—including pregnancy, childbirth, abortion, and infanticide?
 3) How did both elite views and enslaved women’s reproductive agency contribute to gradual abolition?
 The project posits that a gender analysis will demonstrate that the spectre of enslaved women’s fertility control created the opportunity for abolitionists to implement the legal framework that abolished slavery.

 Laird W. Bergard, Slavery and the Demographic and Economic History of Minas Gerais, Brazil, 1720-1888 (Cambridge, 1999).
 Also Michael Tadman, “The Demographic Cost of Sugar: Debates on Slave Societies and Natural Increase in the Americas”, American Historical Review 105, no. 5 (2000): 1534-75.

 Mary C. Karasch, Slave Life in Rio de Janeiro, 1808-1850 (Princeton, 1987).